Compliant Residual DAgger: Improving Real-World Contact-Rich Manipulation with Human Corrections: Evaluation

 Each evaluation includes 20 rollouts on 4 test cases (5 rollouts each), as shown in Fig.~\ref{fig:task_book} (b): 1) flipping a single book (three seen and two unseen books), initially far from the shelf edge; 2) flipping a single book close to the shelf edge; 3) flipping two books together (combinations of three seen and three unseen books), initially far from the shelf edge; 4) flipping two books close to the shelf edge.
 We use the same initial configurations for all evaluations.

 \textbf{Belt Assembly:} As shown in Fig.~\ref{fig:task_belt} (a), this task is to assemble a thin belt onto two pulleys, which is part of the NIST board assembly challenge~\cite{kimble2020benchmarking}.
 Starting with the belt grasped by the gripper, the robot needs to first thread the belt over the small pulley, next move down while stretching the belt to thread its other side on the big pulley, then rotate \SI{180}{\degree} around the big pulley to tighten the belt, and finally pull up to release the belt from the gripper.
+The base policy is trained with 405 demonstrations.

 The task is challenging as it requires both position and force accuracy throughout the process.
 Specifically, the belt is thin and soft so the initial alignments onto the pulleys are visually ambiguous.
 Also, since the belt is not stretchable, there is more resistance force and less position tolerance as the belt approaches the second pulley, requiring a policy with good force-position coordination and adaptation.
-We ran 20 rollouts across 4 different initial board positions for all methods (Fig.~\ref{fig:task_belt} (b)).
-We use the same test cases and initial robot configuration for all evaluations.
+We ran 32 rollouts across four different initial board positions and four grasp locations (Fig.~\ref{fig:task_belt} (b)).

+\textbf{Cable Routing} The task includes routing a USB cable around three clips, as shown in Fig.~\ref{fig:cable} (a).
+The USB cable has one fixed end and a free end.
+The cable starts being grasped, and can slide easily through a groove on the finger as the hand moves.
+The base policy is trained with 200 demonstrations.

+We make this task challenging by using cables with different appearances and stiffness than those seen by the base policy.
+A change in cable position or physical property can easily cause the cable to be too high and miss a clip (Fig.~\ref{fig:gear} (b)), or too low and get stuck by a clip.
+We additionally introduce difficulty by using clips that are visually different from the one used in base policy training, testing our system's generalization capability.
+We ran 20 rollouts across five cables and four different fixed end locations.

+\textbf{Gear Insertion} The task involves inserting a plastic gear onto a metal axis while mating it to a nearby gear, which is also a part of the NIST board assembly challenge~\cite{kimble2020benchmarking}.
+The base policy is trained with 150 demonstrations.

+The task is challenging due to the tiny tolerance between the gear and the axis.
+It is also different than the previous tasks as the human correction motions often have small magnitudes.
+We introduce additional difficulties by elevating the base board by \SI{3}{cm}.
+We ran 20 rollouts across five different base locations.